Maritime and Marine Training Courses Online Simulation

 Learning Objectives

-Outcome 1: The learner understands the importance of shipboard emergency procedures and knows how to organize them.
+Module 1: The learner understands the importance of shipboard emergency procedures and knows how to organize them

 • Explain the concept of how specific ship design and layout may impact on the management of emergency procedures